Wapda Town

 Latest Updates

-A major infrastructure project has been approved: a new high-speed corridor/expressway from Rafique Kareem Road in Wapda Town to Pine Avenue/Union Road.
-The route will pass through PIA Housing Scheme, College Road (Township), Township Market, and Amanah Mall, ending near Arfa Kareem Tower.
-The Lahore Development Authority prepared the plan swiftly, secured additional development funds from the Chief Minister of Punjab, and submitted it to WASA for coordination.
-The project promises to dramatically reduce travel times from Wapda Town, Johar Town, and Township towards Ferozepur Road and central Lahore.
+The Lahore Development Authority (LDA) has approved a new high-speed expressway corridor connecting Rafique Kareem Road in Wapda Town to Pine Avenue / Union Road Extension, passing through PIA Housing Scheme, College Road (Township), Township Market, and ending near Arfa Kareem Tower.
+The project aims to significantly reduce travel time from Wapda Town, Johar Town, and Township to Ferozepur Road and central Lahore.
+LDA finalized the plan rapidly and coordinated with WASA; additional development funds have been approved by the Punjab Chief Minister.

 Pestimate